 - Electrical signals from the electrodes may be used to make the heart skip beats or produce an abnormal heart rhythm.
 This can help the doctor understand more about what is causing the abnormal heart rhythm or where in the heart it is starting.

 - You may also be given medicines that may also be used for the same purpose.

 Other procedures that may also be done during the test:

 - Placement of a heart pacemaker

-- Procedure to destroy small areas in your heart that may be causing your heart rhythm problems (called catheter ablation)
+- Procedure to modify small areas in your heart that may be causing your heart rhythm problems (called catheter ablation)